 This Healthy Reuben soup tastes just like a delicious Reuben sandwich but in soup form!
-Using corned beef deli meat and grated Swiss cheese, as well as milk and Greek yogurt instead of cream, it's an easy, lighter, scrumptious, and cozy soup that's the perfect way to celebrate St. Patrick's Day, but delicious any time of the year.
+Using corned beef deli meat and grated Swiss cheese, as well as low-fat milk and Greek yogurt instead of cream, it's an easy, lighter, scrumptious, and cozy soup that's the perfect way to celebrate St. Patrick's Day, but delicious any time of the year.

 This soup is a thick and creamy Reuben soup that's actually more like a Reuben Chowder.
 It was inspired by my Turkey Reuben Panini on this site, and pairs well with rye bread.